jar-toiv/fullstackopen-avoin-yliopisto2/README.md

 TEST: npm start => go to localhost:3001 should render the webpage.

+## MongoDB

+Create Cluster if you don't have it, add user and password with privledges.
+Install Compass for easier access and add new connection string that website gave.
+Add creds and connect.
+Create new DB (persons) and Collection(persons) Save.

+Create environmental variables for the database in config.env and use it instead some code in index.js

+## Mongoose

+npm i mongoose

+const mongoose = require("mongoose")

 ## Materiaalin tekijä ja lisenssi

 Kurssimateriaalin osat 0-8 ja 13 on tehnyt [Matti Luukkainen](https://github.com/mluukkai).